wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-calls-using-auto-attendants/includes/5-plan-design-your-call-queues.md

 ### Do you want to play hold music?

-Hold music can help to reassure queuing callers, but must be carefully chosen to avoid irritation and fit with your brand.
+Hold music can help to reassure queuing callers but must be carefully chosen to avoid irritation and fit with your brand.

 ## Design and mockup